stellar-deprecated/starlight/specifications/sep-payment-channel-transactions.md

 for channels that will hold trustlines to issuers that are not auth immutable, and could be clawback enabled.
 See [Security](#Security).

-Signatures for D, D_i, and C_i may be shared in a single message.
+Signatures for F, D_i, and C_i may be shared in a single message.

 The transactions are constructed as follows: